 One important aspect of this guidance is defining the classes of user system to which any guidance applies, as there are a great variety of potential users of S-100-based products.
 For purposes of portrayal harmonisation, this document divides applications and systems into the following broad categories (in practice often a matter of configuration and task rather than equipment or software):

-ECDIS, INS, and similar navigation display systems and applications - primarily used for route planning and monitoring, and collision avoidance, with ENC as primary geographical data; covered by SOLAS and require type approval for meeting carriage requirements;
+ECDIS, INS, and similar navigation display systems and applications - primarily used for voyage planning and monitoring, and collision avoidance, with ENC as primary geographical data; covered by SOLAS and require type approval for meeting carriage requirements;

-Electronic Charting Systems (ECS) and similar systems and applications (e.g. PPU) - primarily used for route monitoring and voyage planning, with ENC or equivalents as the primary data; type approval not required;
+Electronic Charting Systems (ECS) and similar systems and applications (e.g. Portable Pilot Units (PPU)) - primarily used for route monitoring and voyage planning, with ENC or equivalents as the primary data; type approval not required;

 Other types of S-100 based user systems and applications, including shore systems.